learn-co-curriculum/phase-3-sinatra-with-active-record-get/README.md

 **JSON**.

-_That_ is what we'll be building for the rest of this section: an API (specifically, a JSON API) that will allow us to communicate with a database using Active Record from a React application — or really, any application that speaks HTTP that wants to interact with our database!
+_That_ is what we'll be building for the rest of this section: an API (specifically, a JSON API) that will allow us to use Active Record to communicate with a database from a React application — or really, from any application that speaks HTTP!

 ## Setup